Titan submersible implosion: Safety

 Because Titan operated in international waters and did not carry passengers from a port, it was not subject to safety regulations.
 The vessel was not certified as seaworthy by any regulatory agency or third-party organization.
 Reporter David Pogue, who completed the expedition in 2022 as part of a CBS News Sunday Morning feature, said that all passengers who enter Titan sign a waiver confirming their knowledge that it is an "experimental" vessel "that has not been approved or certified by any regulatory body, and could result in physical injury, disability, emotional trauma or death".
 Television producer Mike Reiss, who also completed the expedition, said the waiver "mention[s] death three times on page one".
 A 2019 article published in Smithsonian magazine referred to Rush as a "daredevil inventor".
-In the article, Rush is described as having said that the U.S. Passenger Vessel Safety Act of 1993 "needlessly prioritized passenger safety over commercial innovation".
+In the article, Rush is described as having said that the US Passenger Vessel Safety Act of 1993 "needlessly prioritized passenger safety over commercial innovation".
 In a 2022 interview, Rush told CBS News, "At some point, safety just is pure waste.
 I mean, if you just want to be safe, don't get out of bed.
 Don't get in your car.
 Don't do anything."
 Rush said in a 2021 interview, "I've broken some rules to make [Titan].
 I think I've broken them with logic and good engineering behind me.
 The carbon fibre and titanium, there's a rule you don't do that.
 Well, I did."

 OceanGate claimed that Titan was the only crewed submersible that used an integrated real-time monitoring system (RTM) for safety.
 The proprietary system, patented by Rush in 2021, used acoustic sensors and strain gauges at the pressure boundary to analyse the effects of increasing pressure as the watercraft ventured deeper into the ocean and to monitor the hull's integrity in real time.
 This would supposedly give early warning of problems and allow enough time to abort the descent and return to the surface.